STAND. COM. REP. NO. 184

 RE: S.B.
 No. 570

 State of Hawaii

-Your Committee on Education and Housing, to which was referred S.B.
-No. 205 entitled:
+Your Committee on Water and Land, to which was referred S.B.
+No. 570 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Education and Housing that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 205, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 205, S.D.
-1, and be referred to the Committee on Commerce and Consumer Protection.
+As affirmed by the record of votes of the members of your Committee on Water and Land that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 570 and recommends that it pass Second Reading and be referred to your Committee on Judiciary.